Burnt Village

-Burnt village is a painting by Finnish painter Albert Edelfelt completed in 1879.
+Burnt Village is an oil-on-canvas painting by Finnish painter Albert Edelfelt completed in 1879.

 The painting depicts an imaginary scene from the time of the Cudgel War of 1596–1597, a peasant uprising in Finland, which was then part of the Kingdom of Sweden.
 In the painting, a Finnish peasant family has fled their home village, which has been burnt down by a military force.
-The creator Albert Edelfelt donated the painting to Cygnaeus Gallery in Helsinki, Finland where it is on display.
-Edelfelt also made a study for the painting in 1878–79.
+The creator Albert Edelfelt donated the painting to Cygnaeus Gallery in Helsinki, Finland, where it is on display.

+Edelfelt made a study in oils for the painting in 1878–79.